New Poland: Establishment

 New Poland applied for registration on 10 September 2025 and tried to hold its first press conference on the same day.
 However, due to the Russian drone incursion into Poland, the press conference got delayed, and was held on 16 September.
 The party was registered on 30 October 2025.
 Senator Zygmunt Frankiewicz became the party's first chairman.

-It declares it will start independently in the next parliamentary election, aiming for a result of "double-digit" result, putting local government members blocked from re-election in their current positions by newly-introduced term limits on their electoral lists for the Sejm.
+New Poland states it will start independently in the next parliamentary election, aiming for a result of "double-digit" result, putting local government members blocked from re-election in their current positions by newly-introduced term limits on their electoral lists for the Sejm.
 The party held its first convention in Poznań on 26 October 2025, and plans to hold a bigger convention once the party is registered.
+Frankiewicz announced a party convention on 20 June 2026.

+Nowa Polska – Centrum

+On 18 March 2026, the three senators of New Poland: Andrzej Dziuba, Zygmunt Frankiewicz, and Wadim Tyszkiewicz, joined ranks with the senators Grzegorz Fedorowicz, Piotr Masłowski, and Jacek Trela of Centrum Polska, along with the independent senator Mirosław Różański, to create a new Senate group New Poland – Centre (Nowa Polska – Centrum).
+Grzegorz Fedorowicz became the leader of the group.
+Andrzej Dziuba became the deputy leader.
+Members of the group stated that the cooperation between New Poland and Centrum is an "ideological alliance" rather than a technical one, united by common goals.
+They also stated that both New Poland and Centrum could pursue closer cooperation should Centrum become a political party.
+New Poland – Centre announced two bills that it wishes to present – first is a bill proposed by Andrzej Dziuba that would allow Social Welfare Homes (Dom pomocy społecznej, DPS) to cover part of maintenance costs from the estate of deceased residents.
+The second bill is being worked on Mirosław Różański, and aims to reform the Polish military.
+Members of the group confirmed that New Poland – Centre will remain in the ruling coalition and its Senate-related alliance, the Senate Pact 2023.